DOI-ONRR/blog-nrrd/src/pages/metrics-and-policy/index.md

 ### Misalignment with annual goals and policies
 In the beginning of each fiscal year, the team develops high level goals for each website.
 The goals are categorized into data, content, accessibility, technical solutions, usability testing, design, and outreach.
 The prioritization of these goals is based on their perceived value and the complexity involved in implementing them.
 Goals that add substantial value to users with low technical complexity are designated as high priority.

-Using a scale that considers both value and complexity guides us during roadmap planning sessions (every 6 weeks), focusing our efforts on these top-priority annual goals.
-This approach also proves valuable during bi-weekly sprint planning sessions, where we break down these high-level goals into specific tasks, ensuring a strategic and efficient work plan.
+Using a scale that considers both value and complexity guides us during roadmap planning sessions (every 6 weeks), we focus our efforts on these top-priority annual goals.
+This approach also proves valuable during bi-weekly sprint planning sessions.
+In those sessions, we break down these high-level goals into specific tasks which ensures a strategic and efficient work plan.

-Our previous metrics plan didn’t correlate with our established annual goals and didn’t indicate the relevance of laws, regulations and polices that govern the management of federal public websites.
+Our previous metrics plan didn’t correlate with our established annual goals.
+It also did not indicate the relevance of laws, regulations and polices that govern the management of federal public websites.

  ### Mismanagement of tracking metrics
 In previous years, a single team member was designated as the person responsible for gathering and consolidating metrics and seeking input from other team members for data collection.
 However, the absence of a consistent approach and method made managing metrics a challenging task.